 Like other Khavinson peptides (Epitalon, Testagen, Pinealon), it works at very low doses in short cycles rather than continuous use.
 The mechanism is gene-expression modulation at the tissue-specific level, not a direct hormonal or cytokine effect.

 Not FDA approved.
-Approved and widely used in Russia.
+Sold in Russia as a биологически активная добавка (БАД, dietary supplement) — not as a registered pharmaceutical.
 Not WADA prohibited.
 Available as injectable powder or oral capsule.

 Per Khavinson’s research, short peptides bind to specific DNA promoter regions, selectively influencing genes relevant to the tissue they’re targeted at.
 Cartalax is tuned toward chondrocyte (cartilage cell) gene expression.